rusi-ns/rusi-ns-web/wp-content/plugins/featured-image-from-url/readme.txt

 * Now it's possible to use an external image as Featured Image of your WooCommerce products.

 = 1.1 =
 * Now it's possible to use until 10 external images in the WooCommerce Product Gallery (since your site is hosted on a Linux server).
-Go to Featured Image From URL settings to enable that.
+Go to Featured Image from URL settings to enable that.

 = 1.1.1 =
 * Now, when you access "All Posts", "All Pages" or "Products" in admin menu, the Featured Images (internal or external) are shown in a new column.
 Moreover, now it's possible to use until 10 external images in the WooCommerce Product Gallery (since your site is hosted on a Linux server).
-Go to Featured Image From URL settings to enable that.
+Go to Featured Image from URL settings to enable that.

 = 1.1.2 =
 * Menu toggles weren't been shown on Firefox.
 Fixed!